sergorl/car-color-identification/README.md

 2. Some annotations are distorted: bounding boxes of not cars are labeled as cars, for example: images `vlcsnap-2019-08-07-22h56m06s489.png` and `vlcsnap-2019-08-07-23h09m17s466.png` contain bad annotations.
 To check this just run script `image_checker.py`.
-3. Version of python packages above don't allow me to save neural network to use it again.
+3. Versions of python packages above don't allow me to save neural network to use it again.
 Apparently saving functions from `model.save()` and `ModelCheckpoint()` don't work.
 See many related issues here:
     - https://github.com/alexander-rakhlin/CNN-for-Sentence-Classification-in-Keras/issues/13